 size.
 Additional MHC-I and MHC-II associations with disease risk have been identified for HLA-A, HLA-B and HLA-DQA1 through step-wise conditional analysis(Okada et al. 2014).
-The information extracted from GWAS studies was significantly enhanced with the use of the Immunochip genotyping platform, which covers 186 immune relevant loci identified in previous GWAS studies across different inflammatory diseases at a greater genotyping density (Tsoi et al. 2012).
+The informativeness of GWAS was significantly enhanced with the Immunochip genotyping chip, which covers 186 immune relevant loci identified in previous GWAS studies across different inflammatory diseases at a greater genotyping density (Tsoi et al. 2012).
 The psoriasis Immunochip study uncovered fifteen new associations, including the PSOR4 CARD14 and also included meta-analysis with the largest available psoriasis cohorts at the time(Tsoi et al. 2012).
-This meta-analysis has been further expanded yielding sixteen additional associations in the latest study and reinforcing the importance of NFκB and cytotoxicity pathways in disease pathophysiology (Tsoi et al. 2015; Tsoi et al. 2017).
-Meta-analysis of GWAS across Caucasian and Chinese populations has demonstrated the value of this trans-ethnic approach to identify new associations and understand the differences in the genetic associations contributing to disease risk in different populations (Yin et al. 2015).
+This meta-analysis has since been further expanded yielding sixteen additional associations and reinforcing the importance of NFκB and cytotoxicity pathways in disease pathophysiology (Tsoi et al. 2015; Tsoi et al. 2017).
+Meta-analysis of GWAS across Caucasian and Chinese populations has demonstrated the value of a trans-ethnic approach to identify new associations and understand the differences in the genetic associations contributing to disease risk in different populations (Yin et al. 2015).

 The importance of conducting independent GWAS for psoriasis and PsA has been shown by differences in HLA-C and HLA-B alleles frequencies.
-Interestingly comparative higher association with HLA-B has been found in PsA individuals compared to psoriasis patients not developing joint inflammation (Winchester et al. 2012; Okada et al. 2014) and specific associations for PsA with TRAF3IP, IFNLR1, IFIH1 and NFKBIA (previously reported as psoriasis loci) as well as PsA-specific independent signals for IL23R and TNFAIP3 (Ellinghaus et al. 2010; Stuart et al. 2015)Lately, PsA Immunochip GWAS including only PsA phenotype revealed a specific association in chromosome 5q31 not previously reported (Bowes et al. 2015).
+Interestingly comparative higher association with HLA-B has been found in PsA individuals compared to psoriasis patients not developing joint inflammation .Specific associations for PsA with TRAF3IP, IFNLR1, IFIH1 and NFKBIA (previously reported as psoriasis loci) as well as PsA-specific independent signals for IL23R and TNFAIP3 have also been demonstrated (Winchester et al. 2012; Okada et al. 2014) (Ellinghaus et al. 2010; Stuart et al. 2015Immunochip GWAS including only PsA phenotype revealed a specific association in chromosome 5q31 not previously reported (Bowes et al. 2015).

 Table 1.3: Main GWAS studies in psoriasis and PsA.
 Summary table describing the most relevant psoriasis and PsA GWAS studies.
 Information regarding sample size, patients phenotypes and the main reported associations in each study is included.
 The Ellinghaus et al., 2010 and the Stuart et al., 2015 studies included stratified association analysis of psoriasis and PsA independently.
 WA=white American; Eur=European; * Meta-analysis performed.